PRO Transcription is a must for pharmaceutical companies

 Verbal PRO data collected during a recorded interview with a patient in a clinical drug trial needs to be transcribed before it can be used by pharmaceutical companies.
 It is essential that the transcription of such data is done ethically and accurately.
 In order to protect patient data, all files must be destroyed once the information contained therein has been transcribed.

 How Useful is PRO Transcription?

 Pharmaceutical companies are becoming increasingly aware of how important Patient Reported Outcomes are in the development of new drugs.
-Transcribed PROs help pharmaceutical companies meet their regulatory requirements.
+PRO transcription services help pharmaceutical companies meet their regulatory requirements.
 They also help them serve the needs of patients.

 Transcription services need to be 100% accurate.
 Even minor mistakes in data interpretation could potentially affect results in clinical drugs trials, so it is important that only professional transcription companies are used.

 Alphabet have been supplying the pharmaceutical industry with accurate transcriptions since 1995.
 If you are involved with a clinical trial and need assistance, get in touch today – we’d love to help!